zalky/cues/README.md

    is to leave the message unchanged when writing it to disk.
-However, if one or more metadata attributes are enabled via this setting, then the queue will ensure that those attributes are added to the message.
+However, if one or more metadata attributes are enabled via this setting, then the queue will ensure that those attributes are added to the message under a single `:q/meta` attribute.

-   There are three attributes in total, `#{:q/t :q/time :tx/t}`, which are discussed in the next section.
+   There are three configurable attributes, `#{:q/t :q/time :tx/t}`,
+   which are discussed in the next section.
 But as an example, the following asserts that the `:q/t` attribute should be added for all queues, and that all three attributes should be added for the `::tx` queue:

    ```clj
    (defn example-graph